-- Press the UNLOCK button on the Remote Keyless Entry (RKE) transmitter. - Grasp the Passive Entry Unlock Door Handle (if equipped, refer to "Keyless Enter-N-Go" in "Things To Know Before Starting Your Vehicle" for further information).

-- Cycle the vehicle ignition system out of the OFF position. - For vehicles equipped with Keyless Enter-N-Go, press the Keyless Enter-N-Go Start/Stop button (requires at least one valid Key Fob in the vehicle). - For vehicles not equipped with Keyless Enter-N-Go, insert a valid key into the ignition switch and turn the key to the ON position.
+- Press the UNLOCK button on the Remote Keyless Entry (RKE) transmitter. - Grasp the Passive Entry Unlock Door Handle (if equipped, refer to "Keyless Enter-N-Go^{TM"} in "Things To Know Before Starting Your Vehicle" for further information). - Cycle the vehicle ignition system out of the OFF position. - For vehicles equipped with Keyless Enter-N-GoTM, press the Keyless Enter-N-GoTM Start/Stop button (requires at least one valid Key Fob in the vehicle). - For vehicles not equipped with Keyless Enter-N-GoTM, insert a valid key into the ignition switch and turn the key to the ON position.

 - The driver's door key cylinder and the liftgate button on the RKE transmitter cannot arm or disarm the Vehicle Security Alarm. - The Vehicle Security Alarm remains armed during power liftgate entry.
 Pressing the liftgate button will not disarm the Vehicle Security Alarm.
-If someone enters the vehicle through the liftgate and opens any door the alarm will sound.
+If someone enters the vehicle through the liftgate and opens any door the alarm will sound. - When the Vehicle Security Alarm is armed, the interior power door lock switches will not unlock the doors.